DinoChiesa/Apigee-Java-Json-Parse/README.md

 This directory contains the Java source code and pom.xml file required to compile a pair of simple Java callouts for Apigee Edge, that do Json Deserialization.

-There was some discussion about whether the [FasterXML Jackson](https://github.com/FasterXML/jackson) and [Google Gson](https://github.com/google/gson) libraries would work within Java callouts in Apigee Edge.
-This project can be used to test and demonstrate same.
+On the Apigee community, there was some discussion about whether the [FasterXML Jackson](https://github.com/FasterXML/jackson) and [Google Gson](https://github.com/google/gson) libraries would work within Java callouts in Apigee Edge.
+This project can be used to test those libraries.

+In short - both of those libraries used to work, but now (October 2019) neither does.
-In short - it works if you serialize and deserialize Maps.
+You can use the javax.json libraries if you serialize and deserialize Maps.
 It does not work to deserialize custom POJOs.

-The latter requires reflection which is disallowed in Apigee Edge callouts.
+Any use of reflection is disallowed in Apigee
+Edge callouts.
+Both the Gson and Jackson libraries use reflection.

 ## Status